mihalis68/zutils/README.md

 remote desktop or file sharing session to another Mac directly from Finder is very convenient.
-This is so convenient that I even get my non-Mac Unix hosts to advertise themselves so that they show up in Finder.
+This is so convenient that I even get my non-Mac Unix hosts to advertise themselves so that they show up in Finder too (Linux has a fine zeroconf implementation too).
 This is particularly handy for headless hosts that come and go on DHCP-assigned IP addresses, for example my growing collection of Raspberry Pis.

 However, I was finding it annoying if I want to ssh to local hosts I have to type their exact hostname, which is often long on a Mac.
 I wanted some kind of substring matching, so I only need to provide something unambiguous and let the machine work it out.

 Further, using raw mDNS to ssh to Macs, the .local hostname is not even the same string as the displayed name, thus "Christopher's MacBook Pro" is converted to "Christophers-MacBook-Pro" in mDNS (the apostrophe is removed and spaces are converted to hyphens).
 You can see this in action on the System Preference Sharing menu where "Computer Name" and the hostname in .local have to both be shown.

 This all makes ssh a bit of a poor relation (IMO) compared to the GUI tools.